crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v2.11.20 (2025-08-06):**
+    * **Status:** Complete.
+    * **Milestone:** The pBIOS "Guided Tuning" feature is now feature-complete, stable, and validated.
+The "setpoint editions" stage is complete.
+    * **Feature:** Implemented the `GuidedTuningEngine`, a data-driven heuristic algorithm that performs statistical and FFT analysis on the live signal to automatically propose a high-quality baseline set of parameters for the HF and LF filter stages.
+    * **Feature:** Implemented a robust persistence layer.
+Tuned setpoints can now be permanently saved to a configuration file on the SD card via the `ConfigManager` and are automatically loaded on boot.
+    * **Fix (Critical):** Resolved all outstanding stability issues, including Guru Meditation Errors (memory corruption, incorrect FFT initialization) and Task Watchdog crashes (by re-architecting the tuning algorithm to be RTOS-friendly and non-blocking).
+    * **Design:** Finalized a comprehensive redesign of the pBIOS menu structure to improve usability and provide a logical framework for new diagnostic tools.
 * **v2.11.19 (2025-08-05):**
     * **Status:** Planning Complete.
     * **Milestone:** Completed a comprehensive review and redesign of the pBIOS "Live Filter Tuning" workflow.
 All outstanding bugs and UI/UX issues have been analyzed, and a definitive "Reset and Rebuild" plan has been formulated to ensure a stable and correct implementation.